akomarla/slack_msg_processing/README.md

 # Introduction
  Processing and hashing Slack communication to enable language modelling.
 Developed for the Computational Culture Lab (https://www.comp-culture.org/) at UC Berkeley as a part of a study on organizational behavior.
+Lara Yang, a PhD student in Organizational Behavior and Computational Social Science at Stanford University (https://www.gsb.stanford.edu/programs/phd/academic-experience/students/lara-yang) contributed to this code.